Chargaff's second parity rule and the kinetics of DNA replication: Conclusion and perspectives

 For polymerase kinetics independent of the previously incorporated nucleotide, the copy forms a Bernoulli chain and the replication process is ruled by a four-by-four transition matrix, giving the evolution of the intrastrand nucleotide fractions during the process.
 This transition matrix has a most remarkable structure: \begin{itemize} \item[(1)] its dominant part is a four-by-four anti-diagonal exchange matrix, expressing the fact that DNA replication would copy a nucleotide into the complementary nucleotide if there was no replication error; \item[(2)] the rest of the transition matrix is of the order of the polymerase error probability $\eta$. \end{itemize} The multireplication process evolves by many iterations generated by matrix multiplication.
 Under this process, the intrastrand nucleotide fractions converge toward stationary values $(A,C,G,T)$ given by the eigenvector of the transition matrix that is associated with the leading eigenvalue equal to the unit value, $\lambda=1$.
 These asymptotic intrastrand nucleotide fractions satisfy the equalities $A^{(0)}=T^{(0)}$ and $C^{(0)}=G^{(0)}$ at order $0$ of a series expansion in powers of the polymerase error probability $\eta$.
 The equalities are no longer satisfied at higher orders $O(\eta^n)$: $A^{(n)}\ne T^{(n)}$ and $C^{(n)} \ne G^{(n)}$ for $n\ge 1$.
 Therefore, theory demonstrates that the equalities between the asymptotic intrastrand fractions of complementary nucleotides are approximate with possible deviations of the order of the polymerase error probability, $\vert A-T\vert=O(\eta)$ and $\vert C-G\vert=O(\eta)$, which is in accordance with Chargaff's second parity rule.
 The higher the fidelity $\eta^{-1}$ of the polymerase, the closer the equalities between the fractions of complementary nucleotides.
 The fractions of oligonucleotides behave similarly.
+The deviations with respect to the strict equalities $A^{(0)}=T^{(0)}$ and $C^{(0)}=G^{(0)}$ can also be explained in terms of differential equations ruling the evolution of intrastrand DNA composition every two replications over long enough time scales.